-The Ductless Heating and Cooling System rebate is made possible by Energize Connecticut and administered by CL&P. A rebate of $250 per system is available.
+The Ductless Heating and Cooling System rebate is made possible by Energize Connecticut and administered by CL&P. A rebate of up to $1,000 per home is available.

 A ductless heat pump, or mini-split heat pump, is a highly efficient heating and cooling system that is easily installed as a new primary heat source.
 They can heat and cool homes at a fraction of the cost of baseboards and wall heaters, and their superior air distribution helps make living spaces more comfortable.
 They are well-suited to homes with open floor plans.